GDSL-UL/the_knowledge/docs/01_Files.md

 # Files

-You need to make sure that a) you have access to all of your files and b) that these are somewhat backed up so it is not entirely reliant on a single device.
+You need to make sure that:

+a) You have access to all of your files
+b) Your files are backed up so your setup is not entirely reliant on a single device
+c) Each device on which your files are copied or from which they are accessed is encrypted

+## Backup/sync

 The simplest and recommended way to do this at Liverpool is to keep all your files and data on your university account at OneDrive.
 This is part of the Office 365 Suite available from the university, you can find more info at: